-By MANNY GONZALEZ Part one
+By MANNY GONZALEZ

+Part one

-THERE ARE THE OCCASIONAL AFRICAN DESPOTS retiring to their well-earned rewards.
+THERE ARE THE OCCASIONAL AFRICAN DESPOTS

+retiring to their well-earned rewards.
 Also, fugitives from justice elsewhere who can wangle political asylum from the tolerant Swiss.
 Finally there are paying tourists who promise to leave after two weeks of looking at lakes and mountains.

 mountains.

-To you belong to any of the above categories?
-With service to dictators, seditions its and the traveling public, have collected arcane facts about Switzerland not found anywhere except on Wikiped dia, and even a few which you can only learn by going there.
-Thus, you might be able to drop some facts into casual conversation and fool people into thinking you ac-me of the time I needed at early-morning taxi to gi from Les Armures to tare Cornavin...")
+Do you belong to any of the above categories?
+With my usual sense of selfess service to dictators, seditionists and the traveling public, I have collected arcane facts about Switzerland not found anywhere except on Wikipedia, and even a few which you can only learn by going there.
+Thus, you might be able to drop some facts into casual conversation and fool people into thinking you actually went. ("That reminds me of the time I needed an early-morning taxi to get from Les Armures to the Gare Cornavin...")

 In no particular order,

-Most Famous Swiss Per-son Ever.
+Most Famous Swiss Person Ever.
 Albert Einstein, if you overlook the fact that he was really German.
-A natu-ralized Swiss, when his as-sets were frozen by the Na-zis he asked for help from the Swiss government.
+A naturalized Swiss, when his assets were frozen by the Nazis he asked for help from the Swiss government.
 But that was in 1933 and Hitler was on the rise.
-Discretion being the better part of val-or, the Swiss refused to stand up to the Nazis, and called Bertie, in so many words, "a German at heart."
-Just in time before war broke out, Einstein moved to the US, particle accelerator (CERN, the Conseil Europeen pour la Recherche Nucleaire) that could rupture the space-time could rupture the space-time onw, as we learned in An-gels and Demons.
-There is a disconnect between rup-tured space-time continua and treaty-signing, though it strue the city looks good in autum.
-Anyway, the most fa-mous treaty ever signed by convention of 1929, which was actually the Third center called Confederation Centre, thus assuring that very few tourists find it, keeping prices modest by Swiss standards.
+Discretion being the better part of valor, the Swiss refused to stand up to the Nazis, and called Bertie, in so many words, "a German at heart."
+Just in time before war broke out, Einstein moved to the US, particle accelerator (CERN, the Conseil Europeen pour la Recherche Nucleaire) that could rupture the space-time continuum at any moment now, as we learned in Angels and Demons.
+There is a disconnect between ruptured space-time continua and treaty-signing, though it is true the city looks good in autumn.